fvaleri/strimzi-debugging/README.md

 # Strimzi debugging

 This project contains a series of debugging sessions for Strimzi.
-You can use Minikube to run most of the examples.

 1. [Deploying a Kafka cluster](/sessions/001)
 2. [Monitoring Kafka metrics](/sessions/002)